 Sweet Tooth: A boy with one prominent tooth.
 He loved confectionery but was constantly being menaced by an obese bully known as Greedy Greg.

 Pongo Snodgrass: A beautifully-named strip about a disgustingly rancid boy.
 I think this had ended by the time I started reading the comic (1984) but I remember him from the monthly Best of… anthologies.

 Sweeney Toddler: Another great name for a story about a malevolent infant.
 Sweeney terrorised his family and dog Daft Henry.
 He spoke in a weird babyish fashion e.g. “Me’s having lots of fun today readers!”

 He actually joined the comic from Whoopee!
 Which merged into Whizzer and Chips in 1985 but (Wikipedia tells me) had actually first appeared back in Shiver and Shake comic in 1973.
 He should really have been a teenager by the time I was reading.

-Worldwide School: A weird one about a travelling international school presided over by a Mr Pickwick-style head and peopled by a class of national stereotypes.
+Worldwide School: A weird one about a travelling international school presided over by a Mr Pickwick-style headmaster and peopled by a class of national stereotypes.

 Lazy Bones: Fairly self explanatory.
 A very lazy boy.

 Sammy Shrink: Again, a bit obvious.
 A tiny boy.

 For whatever reason, I lost interest in being either a Whizz-kid or a Chip-ite by the time I reached secondary school age in the late Eighties.
 A lot of other children must have done so too as the comic ended after twenty one years in 1990.
-By which time, I was so immersed in 2000AD, Viz, The Eagle and trying to produce my own comics with friends (as well as schoolwork obviously) that the comic I’d been so mad about when I was seven, died without me even noticing when I was thirteen.
+By that time I was so immersed in 2000AD, Viz, The Eagle and trying to produce my own comics with friends (as well as schoolwork obviously) that the comic I’d been so mad about when I was seven, died without me even noticing.